Understanding Low Back Pain: Common Mistakes and Simple Fixes

 Bird dogs

-These teach your core to stabilize your spine — not bend it.
+These movements teach your core to stabilize your spine rather than bend it.

-Anterior pelvic tilt increases pressure on the lumbar spine, particularly during exercises such as squats or deadlifts.
+An anterior pelvic tilt increases pressure on the lumbar spine, especially during exercises like squats or deadlifts.

 The Fix:

-Weak glutes = your low back works overtime.
+Weak glutes mean your low back has to work overtime.

 The Fix: